emad-nk/awards/README.md

 This is an application for managing employees of a company.
 Employees belong to organizations within the company.

-As recognition, employees can receive Dundie Awards.
+As recognition, employees can receive Awards.

-* A `Dundie Award` is in reference to the TV show [The Office](https://en.wikipedia.org/wiki/The_Dundies) in which the main character hands out awards to his colleagues.
-For our purposes, it's a generic award.

 ## Instructions